 Facilities which may require separation from sensitive land uses, including but not limited to airports, manufacturing uses, transportation infrastructure and corridors, rail facilities, marine facilities, sewage treatment facilities, waste management systems, oil and gas pipelines, industries, energy generation facilities and transmission systems, and resource extraction activities.

-Based on a review of the surroundings, the only major facilities, as defined by the PPS, in proximity to the development are arterial roads and the industrial lands to the northwest.
+ENGINEERS & SCIENTISTS Based on a review of the surroundings, the only major facilities as defined by the PPS in proximity to the development are the arterial roadways and the industrial lands to the northwest.
 Policy 3.4.1 of the PPS states: